We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Challenging Behaviour / Distressed Behaviour

-These terms are sometimes used when a child does not meet the criteria for another condition, typically autism, yet has some of the behaviours affecting both the child and possibly others around them.
+These terms are sometimes used when a person does not meet the criteria for another condition, typically autism, yet has some of the behaviours affecting both the person and possibly others around them.
 The behaviours can be very similar to autism, and either milder, or without the other behaviours.

 See also, Autism, above.